-Our Clinical Development Programs
+Clinical Development Programs

-Our clinical development programs are focused on addressing areas of high unmet medical need in severe, chronic ischemic cardiovascular diseases.
-We have completed our Phase 1/2 clinical trials in DCM and we are currently enrolling our phase 2b ixCELL-DCM study, which is a randomized, double-blind, placebo-controlled clinical trial for patients with advanced heart failure due to ischemic DCM.
-Ixmyelocel-T has been granted a U.S. Orphan Drug designation by the FDA for the treatment of DCM.
-We also have ongoing ixmyelocel-T clinical programs for the treatment of CLI and craniofacial reconstruction.
+Our clinical development programs are focused on addressing areas of high unmet medical needs in severe, chronic ischemic cardiovascular diseases.
+We have completed our Phase 1/2 clinical trials in DCM and launched the randomized, placebo-controlled, double-blinded Phase 2b ixCELL-DCM clinical trial in the fourth quarter of 2012.
+Our DCM development program has received Orphan Drug designation from the FDA.